acrollet/graphql/doc/mutations/README.md

 # Mutations

-In version 4 of Drupal GraphQL `Mutations` work a lot more similar to queries than they do in 3.x.
+In version 4 of Drupal GraphQL `Mutations` work a lot more like queries than they do in 3.x.
 Mutations are called using also Data producers which we already looked at.

 Let's make a mutation that creates a new article.
-In this case it takes a data parameter that can have a `title` and a `description` in order to set these fields when creating the new article if they have been provided.
+In this case it takes a data parameter that can have a `title` and a `description` in order to set values for these fields when creating the new article if they have been provided.

 Similar to queries we can start by adding the necessary schema information, not only to register our new mutation but also provide type safety on all parameters as well.
 This mutation will return the newly created "Article".